Summary

 What’s New in Version 1.5.6?

-Some players found creative ways to cut corners using a bug in certain tracks.
-This update removes those unintended shortcuts, ensuring that everyone plays fair.
-No more sneaky workarounds!
+Some players had discovered creative ways to cut corners using a bug on certain tracks.
+This update eliminates those unintended shortcuts, ensuring a fair playing field for everyone.
+Say goodbye to sneaky workarounds!

 Track-Specific Fixes

-Nintendo tackled some specific problems on multiple tracks, including Mute City II, White Land II, Mirror White Land II, Mirror Mute City III, and Death Wind + White Land Secret Track.
+Nintendo has addressed specific issues on multiple tracks, including Mute City II, White Land II, Mirror White Land II, Mirror Mute City III, and Death Wind + White Land Secret Track.
 Here’s what’s been fixed:

-• If a player crashed out near the finish line on the final lap, the game sometimes mistakenly counted them as having completed the race.
-That’s been corrected.
+- If a player crashed near the finish line on the final lap, the game sometimes mistakenly counted them as having completed the race.
+This has now been corrected.

-• Some players found a way to skip a lap by going off-course near the finish line and using Super Boost just before landing off-track.
-That exploit is now gone.
+- Some players found a way to skip a lap by going off-course near the finish line and using Super Boost just before landing off-track.
+That exploit has been removed.

 Pilot Card Display Fix

-Ever noticed that your Pilot Card wasn’t showing the correct number of wins?
-Before the update, the displayed number of victories before a race could sometimes be lower than what it should have been (especially if you had over 99 wins).
-Thankfully, this was only a visual bug—your actual wins were always being saved correctly.
-Now, the display will accurately reflect your achievements.
+Some players noticed that their Pilot Card wasn’t showing the correct number of wins.
+Before the update, the displayed number of victories before a race could sometimes be lower than it should have been (especially if you had over 99 wins).
+Thankfully, this was only a visual bug—your actual wins were always saved correctly.
+Now, the display accurately reflects your achievements.

 The Mystery of the Disappearing Fire Stingray